ozzi-/TFW/readme.md

 	]

 The role "r" can only view results, "rw" can additionally run the defined tests.
+The role "a" stands for admin, it includes "rw" rights as well as the possibility to administer users.
 Passwords are hashed using SHA512 with an prepended salt "TFW_".
 You can use the form provided in the web interface to generate said password hashes.
 /TFW/frontend/index.html?page=hash